Katrina Porteous Events

 Katrina Porteous's fourth poetry collection, Rhizodont, was published by Bloodaxe in June 2024.
-It is on the shortlist for the TS Eliot Prize 2024.
+It won The Laurel Prize 2025, UK Poet Laureate Simon Armitage’s prize for nature and ecopoetry, and was shortlisted for the TS Eliot Prize 2024.

 Rhizodont takes its name from the three-metre-long fossil fish found on the Northumberland coast in 2007, and moves from familiar places along the North-East coast to global questions of evolution, survival and extinction – in communities and languages, and in the natural world.